tweevilly/Portfolio_Projects/README.md

         Distances are rounded to nearest tenth of a mile and used to calculate travel times at 18 mph.

 # Program Structure
+The codebase is separated into distinct components, each with a single responsibility, making the system easier to understand, debug, and extend.

     Delivery_Project

-    	|-Main.py                    (Entry point of the program and overall control flow)
+    	|-Main.py                    # Entry point, manages control flow, routing logic, and user interface
-    	|-CreateHashMap.py           (Implements the custom hash table used for efficient package lookup)
+    	|-CreateHashMap.py           # Implements the custom hash table used for efficient package lookup
-    	|-Package.py                 (Handles package-related classes and methods)
+    	|-Package.py                 # Logic for status updates and package behavior
-    	|-Truck.py                   (Contains the data structures related to truck operations and delivery)
+    	|-Truck.py                   # Modeling truck attributes and current state
     	|-CSV
     	|	|-Address_File.csv
     	|	|-Distance_File.csv